We are Authors

 Handwriting and mark-making is taught regularly through short, focused and discrete sessions and may be linked with spelling, grammar, phonic objectives or fine and gross motors skills.
 Teaching of handwriting occurs outside of Author lessons although high quality handwriting is modelled at all times by adults.

 Spelling, Vocabulary, Grammar and Punctuation

 Spelling is taught on a weekly basis when children (years 2-6) are introduced to a focus spelling rule or pattern.
 A set of words based around this spelling rule are given to the children and practised and then tested.
 It is expected that children not only learn how to spell these words but also use them correctly within their writing.
-Children will learn to spell words that follow a pattern or rule as well as those that are identified as being common exception words (words in which the English spelling code works in an unusual or uncommon way).
+As well as learning to spell words that follow a pattern, children are also taught the spelling of words that are identified as being common exception words (words in which the English spelling code works in an unusual or uncommon way).

 To find out what each class is learning about as Authors, please see their specific class page or class newsletter.

 - Primarily and most importantly read with your child.
 If you do nothing else do this; every day if at all possible.
 Research again and again has proved this is very, very important in a child’s literacy development.